My Little Pony: Friendship is Magic-Season 1 Synopsis

 Ponies Are Awesome

 As one may see from my articles, I enjoy writing about the My Little Pony franchise.
-As shown in Reboots: Why They Happen and the Results, My Little Pony: Friendship is Magic has come a long way from its humble beginnings.
+My Little Pony: Friendship is Magic has come a long way from its humble beginnings.
 Especially in the first season.
 As the season to establish character's personalities, the first season of My Little Pony: Friendship is Magic had many episodes where the viewer got to see many facets towards its main characters.
 And while the first two episodes had its main characters endear themselves to the audience in a serious context, the rest of the season had the viewers endear themselves to the Mane 6 in more comical contexts.

 Friendship is Magic (Part 1 & 2)